|Title||Vintage 19th c. marbled paper, Romantic pattern |

 This pattern is created (according to Wolfe) by adding to the ground color, traditionally a ground color (like Cassel earth), a mixture referred to as 'glazing paste.'
 The exact ingredients for this are not exactly the same between Wolfe and Muira but both agree that it had caustic elements which caused the 'breaking' to occur.
 Wolfe describes its creation: "Two troughs, both containing tragacanth size, were employed in tandem.
 After the vein colors had been sprinkled on and the ground color laid onto one trough, the operator shifted to the second trough and repeated the same operation, by which time the pattern on the first trough had broken up."
 Wolfe is suggesting in this statement that a brief interval was necessary for the reaction to take place.
 Muira says that the pattern is created when after the first color (which will become the veins) is thrown onto the size, the following colors are thrown after they are mixed with ox gall, tartaric acid, wax and caustic soda.
 This mixture with the ink would be what caused the breaking up of the ink on the surface of the size.

-The primary colors for this example is medium and dark blue.
+The primary color for this example is black.

 |Prominent Pattern Type||Romantic|